Set up your EOP service

 If you don’t want to move messages to each user’s Junk Email folder, you may choose another action by editing your content filter policies in the Exchange admin center.
 For more information, see Configure Content Filter Policies.

 Follow the Office 365 domain configuration steps to update your MX record for your domain, so that your inbound email flows through EOP.
+Be sure to point your MX record directly to EOP as opposed to having a third-party filtering service relay email to EOP.
 For more information, you can again reference Create DNS records for Office 365.

 Use the Remote Connectivity Analyzer to run a test that verifies your MX record.
 For more information, see the “Use the Remote Connectivity Analyzer to test your MX record and Outbound connector” section in Test mail flow with the Remote Connectivity Analyzer.